Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Concluding Remarks

-We assume in this paper that no information about environments is available in the design of retrofit controllers.
-In fact, such a strict information constraint may restrict a degree of performance improvement depending on applications.
-Regarding this concern, our recent work in \cite{ishizaki2019retrofit} has proposed a sophisticated technique to utilize ``partial" information of environments.
-It is shown that an approximate environment model can be used to find out a better stabilizing controller in controller design.
-Integration of this technique further strengthens the efficacy of retrofit control.
+In this paper, we assume that no information regarding the environments is unavailable during the design of retrofit controllers.
+Such a strict information constraint may restrict the performance improvement depending on the intended applications.
+Regarding this concern, our recent work \cite{ishizaki2019retrofit} has proposed a sophisticated technique to utilize ``partial" information of environments.
+It is shown that an approximate environment model can be used to determine a better stabilizing controller during controller design.
+The integration of this technique further strengthens the efficacy of retrofit control.
 Furthermore, we do not discuss a situation where not only subcontrollers but also subsystems themselves are modified.
-To discuss this situation, we need more detailed analysis of the interaction among subsystems with consideration of robustness to uncertainty or flexibility of subsystem variation, for which relaxing the constraint on the Youla parameter in a robust control setting would also be worth to discuss.
+To discuss this situation, we require a more detailed analysis of the interaction among subsystems, considering the robustness to uncertainty or flexibility of subsystem variation, for which relaxing the constraint on the Youla parameter in a robust control setting would be noteworthy.
 A related result based on a small gain condition can be found in \cite{tan1990decentralized}.
-In addition, depending on applications, subsystem partition may not be well-defined and it may also affect control performance of the resultant feedback system.
-For decomposition of dynamical networks, a nested decomposition method \cite{sezer1986nested} and a computationally efficient community detection method \cite{tang2018optimal,tang2018network}, for example, would have a good potential, provided that global information about the entire network model is available, at least partially.
-Discussions on these open issues are possible directions of our future work.
+In addition, depending on the applications, subsystem partition may not be well-defined and may also affect the control performance of the resultant feedback system.
+For the decomposition of dynamical networks, methods such as a nested decomposition method \cite{sezer1986nested} and a computationally efficient community detection method \cite{tang2018optimal,tang2018network} would be promising, provided that the global information regarding the entire network model is available, at least partially.
+Discussions on these open issues are possible directions of our future research.

 \appendices